Alpha Eta Mu Beta Honor Society

 The BU Energy Club is a broad-based multi-disciplinary group consisting of undergraduates, graduates, alumni, and faculty that serves as a link between scientists, engineers, entrepreneurs, and business people at Boston University and at other schools and universities in the greater Boston area.
 Its aim is to synthesize energy-related ideas from multidisciplinary educational and professional sources in order to advance understanding of energy and its role within society, industry, technology, and policy through empirical, objective energy-related education and outreach.

-The Design and Engineering Club is a student organization centered on providing events in the fields of design, art, engineering, communication, business, and manufacturing.
+Design Community is a student organization centered on providing events in the fields of design, art, engineering, communication, business, and manufacturing.
 We try to provide informative events that educate students in areas not often taught in class such as sketching, ideation, prototyping, and fabricating.
-The Design and Engineering Club doesn’t really have a central project; we work under the principle that by hosting engaging speakers, students will be able to apply what they have learned to their own projects.
+The Design Community club doesn’t really have a central project; we work under the principle that by hosting engaging speakers, students will be able to apply what they have learned to their own projects.
 We also have other events besides speakers, including design competitions, portfolio week, and movies.

 Engineering World Health